schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

                 Resource: '*'
 ```

+I configured the GitHub Action workflows by creating a `.github/workflows/deploy.yaml` file for each repository.
-In terms of GitHub Actions workflow configurations, for all repositories a `.github/workflows/deploy.yaml` file was created containing the following base structure.
-Then, for each repository specific build steps were added accordingly to their tech-stack.
+All files contain the following base structure, and then they are specialized with their own specific build steps accordingly to their tech-stack.

 ```yaml